This medicine contains macrogol (polyethylene glycol), a type of medicine known as an osmotic laxative.

 Polyethylene glycol (PEG) is a polyether compound with many applications, from industrial manufacturing to medicine.

 Polyethylene glycol is also known as polyethylene oxide (OPE) or polyoxyethylene (POE), depending on its molecular weight.
 The structure of polyethylene glycol is commonly expressed as H- (O-CH2-CH2) n-OH.

 How does Movicol work?

-Macrogol is an osmotic laxative, which is an inert substance that passes through the intestine without being absorbed by the body.
+Macrogol is an osmotic laxative, an inert substance that passes through the intestine without being absorbed by the body.

-The Movicol sachets and the liquid contain macrogol (polyethylene glycol ‘3350’), which is a type of medicine known as an osmotic laxative.
+The Movicol sachets and the liquid contain macrogol (polyethylene glycol ‘3350’), a type of medicine known as an osmotic laxative.
 Movicol also contains sodium bicarbonate, sodium chloride, and potassium chloride.